jeremybrooks/docker_demo/001_build_with_an_image/README.md

 hello!
 ```

+Keen observers will notice that Docker mentions a layer `Already exists`.
+It sees that the image inherits from a base image (debian) which is already installed locally, and strictly downloads a compressed copy of the new layer.

 The big takeaway here is that Docker makes it easy to distribute tooling.
 Using this method, developers can customize and easily share 100% exact copies of their development tooling.